mikalai-sokarau/frontend-interview/Estimations and work planning/questions.md

 Show metrics from the normal sprint, compare it with the sprint that was interrupted.
 Switch to kanban if it's easier to everyone.

-### What if a customer asks to extend a scope of the work taken for a year?
+### What to do if a customer asks to extend a scope of the work taken for a year?
 Discuss with a delivery manager allocation of additional resources (extend a team with juniors/hire new people/borrow developers from a neighbor stream), discuss overtimes if everyone agrees on it

 ### Difference between ideal man-days vs real man-days?
-Time used for development vs time spent with vacation & sick leaves & meetings & ...
+Ideal man-days represent the estimated effort in an ideal scenario without any delays, while real man-days reflect the actual effort considering the practical challenges and circumstances (vacations, sick leaves, meetings, ...) that arise during the project's execution.
+Real man-days provide a more accurate measure of the resources and time needed to complete the work.